Spatial-Temporal Federated Learning for Lifelong Person Re-identification on Distributed Edges: Related Work

 \subsection{Federated Lifelong Learning}

 Despite the rapid progresses of lifelong person ReID and federated person ReID, few works studied lifelong person ReID under the federated learning paradigm, which we term as federated lifelong person ReID.
-Some works (e.g., \cite{shoham2019overcoming, yao2020continual, yoon2021federated, hendryx2021federated}) that studied federated lifelong learning are not specific for person ReID, and there are some limitations when applying these methods to person ReID.
-For instance, FedCurv \cite{shoham2019overcoming} extended the regularization-based lifelong learning method \cite{kirkpatrick2017overcoming, aljundi2018memory} to the federated learning scenario, and it adopts model aggregation to share knowledge among edge clients.
-To alleviate catastrophic forgetting during continuously training, it introduces some extra information matrices to prevent the updating of the parameters that are important for previous tasks.
-However, the high communication cost for transferring the extra information is an obstacle to apply FedCurv \cite{shoham2019overcoming} in the federated lifelong person ReID scenario.
-FedWeIT \cite{yoon2021federated} utilized decomposed network layers with local adaptive knowledge and global transferred knowledge.
-It prevents catastrophic forgetting by replaying the task-specific parameters on inference stages.
-FedWeIT \cite{yoon2021federated} can be adopted for the incremental task learning where task IDs are provided.
-However, it is not applicable in the problem scenarios where task IDs are unknown, such as the federated lifelong person ReID scenario.
+Federated lifelong learning \cite{criado2022non, huang2022learn} can enable distributed models to collaboratively and continuously learn incremental knowledge from new scenarios, without sharing their private data.
+To better explain the federated lifelong setting, we summarize the main research objectives in Table \ref{tab:setting_comparsion}, by comparing them with the lifelong setting and federal setting.
+Specifically, federated lifelong person ReID has the merits of both lifelong and federated person ReID.
+Besides, federated lifelong person ReID can also enable both spatial- and temporal- knowledge transfer \cite{shu2021large}, which is not simultaneously achievable for either the lifelong setting or the federal setting.
+In this area, FedCurv \cite{shoham2019overcoming} and CFeD \cite{ijcai2022p303} mitigated the heterogeneity and forgetting by constraint training for \textit{non-i.i.d} federated lifelong learning.
+FCIL \cite{dong2022federated} addressed the class-imbalanced and class-incremental federated lifelong learning by loss distillation.
+FedWeIT \cite{yoon2021federated} proposed sparse parameters to reduce the network cost for federated lifelong learning.
+These methods are successful, however, they are not specific designed for the person ReID scenario, and leaves a large room for improvement.
+For instance, FedCurv \cite{shoham2019overcoming} extended the regularization-based lifelong learning method \cite{kirkpatrick2017overcoming, aljundi2018memory} to the federated learning scenario, however, the high communication cost for transferring the regularization information is also an obstacle to apply it into the federated lifelong person ReID.
+FedWeIT \cite{yoon2021federated} utilized decomposed layers to reduce the network consumption.
+It achieved great performance for many incremental learning scenarios \cite{van2018three}, where task IDs are provided.
+However, it is not applicable in the scenarios where task IDs are unknown, such as the federated lifelong person ReID scenario.
 To the best of our knowledge, we are one of the first works which studied federated lifelong learning for person ReID.